fwilhelmy/img-classification-experiments/README.md

 All experiments rely on the CIFAR-10 dataset: 60,000 color images spread evenly across 10 categories, with 50,000 examples for training and 10,000 for evaluation.
 Each image measures 32×32 pixels, making CIFAR-10 a compact yet challenging benchmark for testing computer vision models.

 ## Credits
 I gratefully acknowledge Prof. Aaron Courville for guiding the project.
-I also thank the lab assistant who provided the starter implementation that forms the base of this code, which I then heavily modified for my experiments.
+I also thank lab assistants Johan Obando (IFT6135B) and Jerry Huang (IFT6135A) for providing the starter implementation that forms the base of this code, which I then heavily modified for my experiments.